Using Online Training in Staff Development

 Taking the time

 We so rarely have the time to think creatively – it’s all rush, rush just to get through the daily tasks.
 Our courses are full of stimulus to get you thinking differently.
-You have the benefit of connection to the Opening the Book team to try out your suggestions, however tentative, and get some feedback.
 You can use the note boxes in all our courses to record your thinking as you go along and go back to it whenever you wish.
 Nothing you do now will be wasted – it will be there to come back to whenever you need a creative stimulus.

 Getting specific